Queensland: Federal representation

 In the federal Parliament, Queensland accounts for 30 of the 151 electoral divisions in the House of Representatives (based on population size) and 12 of the 76 seats in the Senate (based on equality between the states).

 The current partisan makeup of Queensland's House of Representatives delegation is 16 Liberal National, 12 Labor, 1 Australian Greens, and 1 Katter's Australian Party.

 The current partisan makeup of Queensland's Senate delegation is 4 Liberal National, 4 Labor, 2 One Nation, and 2 Green.

 Culture

 The Ekka (the Royal Queensland Exhibition) is held each August at the Brisbane Showgrounds.

+Music and performing arts

+The Queensland Cultural Centre in Brisbane is home to two of the state's major art galleries, the Queensland Art Gallery and the Queensland Gallery of Modern Art.

+Other cultural institutions based at the QCC are Queensland Ballet, Opera Queensland, Queensland Theatre Company, and Queensland Symphony Orchestra.
+Camerata – Queensland's Chamber Orchestra was founded as an ensemble of emerging artists in 1987 by music educator Elizabeth Morgan, evolving into a professional chamber orchestra in 2005.
+They perform without a conductor, and stage concert series in both Brisbane and Toowoomba.
+The orchestra is based at the Brisbane Powerhouse.
+The group performed on the 2026 Bluey TV series soundtrack album, Up Here along with the Queensland Symphony Orchestra and many other musicians.

-Queensland is home to major art galleries including the Queensland Art Gallery and the Queensland Gallery of Modern Art as well as cultural institutions such as the Queensland Ballet, Opera Queensland, Queensland Theatre Company, and Queensland Symphony Orchestra, all based at the Queensland Cultural Centre in Brisbane.
-The state is the origin of musicians such as the Bee Gees, the Go-Betweens, the Veronicas, the Saints, Savage Garden, and Sheppard as well as writers such as David Malouf, Nick Earls and Li Cunxin.
+Many contemporary rock musicians are from Queensland, including the Bee Gees, the Go-Betweens, the Veronicas, the Saints, Savage Garden, and Sheppard, as well as writers such as David Malouf, Nick Earls and Li Cunxin.

+Events

-Major annual cultural events include the Royal Queensland Exhibition (known locally as the Ekka), an agricultural exhibition held each August at the Brisbane Showgrounds as well as the Brisbane Festival, which includes one of the nation's largest annual fireworks displays called 'Riverfire', and which is held each September.
+Major annual cultural events include the Royal Queensland Exhibition (known locally as the Ekka), an agricultural exhibition held each August at the Brisbane Showgrounds as well as the Brisbane Festival, which includes one of the nation's largest annual fireworks displays called "Riverfire", which is held each September.